Groundfish Assessment Program Bottom Trawl Surveys

 Publications

-Publications by our team and collaborators are available online.
+Publications by the GAP team and collaborators are available online through the NOAA Institutional Repository.

 Annual Data Report Tech Memos

-The Alaska Fisheries Science Center uses the NOAA Technical Memorandum series to issue informal scientific and technical publications when complete formal review and editorial processing are not appropriate or feasible.
-Documents within this series reflect sound professional work and may be referenced in the formal scientific and technical literature.
-These are available online.
+The Alaska Fisheries Science Center uses the NOAA Technical Memorandum series to issue technical publications that reflect sound professional work and may be referenced in the formal scientific and technical literature.
+These are available online through the NOAA Institutional Repository.

 Latest Annual Data Reports:

-Northern Bering Sea Groundfish and Crab Trawl Survey Highlights
+Northern Bering Sea Groundfish and Crab Trawl Survey Community Highlights

 - 2018